LiliSLG/la-tecnica-no-se-olvida-cet-26/docs/blueprint.md

 - **Icons:** Simple and illustrative, reflecting both technical and rural aspects of the content (e.g., Lucid Icons).
 - **Layout:** Clear, structured layout with intuitive navigation.
 Responsive design is critical.

+## Theme / Design System
+- The project uses Tailwind CSS utility-first styling.
+- Global theme (colors, typography) will be defined in Tailwind config.
+- Components will be built with consistent design tokens.
+- Existing utility classes (flex, spacing) are compatible with this system.

+## UX / Design
+- **Modern & Clean**: Use a modern, minimalist design that reflects the technical nature of the project.
+- **Consistency**: Maintain a coherent color palette and style throughout the application.
+- **Accessibility**: Ensure the application is accessible to all users, following WCAG 2.1.
+- **Responsive Design**:
+  - The application must be fully responsive and usable on mobile devices.
+  - All screens must adapt to different screen sizes.
+  - Public pages must be fully functional on mobile.
+  - Admin pages may have simplified layouts on mobile, maintaining essential functionality.
+- **Visual Feedback**: Provide clear feedback for all user actions.
+- **Intuitive Navigation**: Clear and easy-to-understand structure.

 ## Design Considerations & Project Philosophy

 - **Sustainability & Maintainability:**